The architecture for Nomad. This describes the customer-facing components and how they connect to provide the functionality in Nomad.

 - Nomad Download Pause.

-Nomad 7.1 is the first version of Nomad to require Tachyon Platform.
-Earlier versions of Nomad used ActiveEfficiency to support similar features.
+Nomad versions prior to Nomad 7.1 used ActiveEfficiency to support similar features.
 Tachyon Platform previously included ActiveEfficiency.

-The following features were provided in previous versions of Nomad:
+The following features were provided in versions of Nomad older than Nomad 7.1:

 - 1E Client Health - now provided by the Guaranteed State feature of the Tachyon Platform